mattjiggins/Jiggins-Home/README.md

 Jiggins-Home
 ============

-# My Website

-New Home for my work and photography.
+New Home for my development work and photography.

-<small>All passwords, feed urls, tokens are public and read-only.</small>
+*All passwords, feed urls, tokens are public and read-only.*